 Caution.
-The Start-Up Kit is designed for single use only.
+The Start-Up Kit and Surface Start-Up Kit are designed for single use only.
 Do not resterilize or reuse.
-Do not alter the Start-Up Kit in any way.
-Failure to adhere to the Start-Up Kit time limit may cause injury to the patient.
+Do not alter the product in any way.

-Potential risks with reuse of a single use device include but are not limited to:
+Reuse of a single-use device may lead to product failures.
+Additional risks of reusing a single-use sterile intravascular device include but are not limited to:

 - Potentially life threatening infection

 - Toxic shock due to degradation of materials

 - Increased risk of thrombosis

 - Reduced heat exchange power

-- Device failures